Multi-interactive Dual-decoder for RGB-thermal Salient Object Detection: Introduction

-To make the Siamese decoder more robust to the problem that one modality is invalid or with many noises, we develop a data augmentation strategy.
+To make the dual-decoder more robust to the problem that one modality is invalid or with many noises, we develop a data augmentation strategy.
 In specific, we randomly replace the input of a modality with zero or a noise map sampled in standard normal distribution.
-By this way, the proposed network can be trained to adapt this situation.
+By this way, the proposed network can be trained to adapt these situations.
+Some challenging cases are shown in Fig.~\ref{11}, which demonstrates our multi-interactive dual-decoder network has the ability to capture the complementary information and suppress the noises of defective inputs.

-The contributions of this paper are summarized as follows. \begin{itemize} \item We propose a novel end-to-end trained multi-interaction Siamese decoder network to fully suppress modality bias and exploit modality complementarity in RGBT SOD. \item We design an effective multi-interaction model to utilize multi-type cues including dual modalities, hierarchical features and global contexts to perform more accurate RGBT SOD. \item A simple yet effective data augmentation strategy is designed to train the proposed network, and the performance is thus further boosted in the presence of invalid or unreliable modalities. \item Extensive experiments on several public datasets show that the proposed method achieves the state-of-the-art performance against the existing methods. \end{itemize}
+Note that RGBD SOD usually treats depth data as the supplement of RGB data and thus employs depth information to assist RGB SOD.
+While RGBT SOD treats RGB and thermal infrared data equally and thus aims at estimating the common conspicuous objects or regions in both modalities.
+To this end, we use the same network structure for each modality to model all modalities equally.
+Such design is specific for RGBT SOD, but it can also be applied to RGBD SOD if we treat RGB and depth information equally, which is not mainstream in the community of RGBD SOD.